 Table 5.
-Percent weighting for each outcome for each course in CHE program.
+Percent weighting for each outcome for each course in ENVE program.

 Figure 20.
-Relative distribution of outcomes 1-11 for the overall CHE program for the 2004 -2005 academic year.
+Relative distribution of outcomes 1-11 for the overall ENVE program for the 2004 -2005 academic year.

 The ABET Committee was pleased with the 04-05 distribution of outcome weightings for a first program-wide attempt.
 As expected, key outcomes in engineering curricula (outcomes 1, 5, 11) scored well above 1.0.
-It was noted by the ABET Committee that the outcome scores fell within the predefined expectation of weightings with the exception of outcomes 6 and 9.
-Discussion of this issue among CEE faculty identified the fact that these outcomes were indeed covered in the courses, but that most likely, they had a low coverage in the course objectives.
+It was noted by the ABET Committee that the outcome scores fell within the predefined expectation of weightings with the exception of outcome 9.
+It was also noted that outcome 6, while at the threshold, may need more attention.
+Discussion of this issue among CEE faculty identified the fact that these outcomes were indeed covered in the courses, but that most likely they had a low coverage in the course objectives.
 Therefore, it was brought to the attention of the faculty that any course that could cover outcome 6 and 9 in more depth should consider increasing their coverage and representation of these two outcomes through additional or modified course objectives.
 It was further determined that ENGR 118 (to be taught inside the CEE department for the first time) and CEE 158 (professional development course) should increase their coverage of outcomes 6 and 9 for the 2005-2006 year.
 Figure 21 shows the 2005-2006 weightings for each outcome.
-The ABET Committee was pleased by the improvement in the outcome weightings for outcome 6 and outcome 9.
-However, to ensure that outcome 9 continues to increase in coverage, it was suggested to the faculty that each course (when possible) add a course objective that would emphasize lifelong learning (outcome 9).
+The ABET committee was pleased by the improvement in the outcome weightings for outcome 6 and outcome 9.
+However, to ensure that outcome 9 continues to increase in coverage, it was suggested to the faculty that each course (when possible) add a course objective that would emphasize lifelong learning.
 It was also noted by the committee that the courses covered by the committee all covered this objective fairly strongly in their courses and that the percent weightings in the matrix (due to lack of course objective specifically targeting this outcome) underrepresented actual coverage in the course.
 Therefore, it is expected that the 2006-2007 relative distribution will have greater emphasis on outcome 9.
-It was noted with respect to outcome 6 that a couple of courses focusing on professional engineering and ethics were outweighed by the number of courses covered by the major and that outcome 6 was likely addressed to a reasonable level in CEE 10/11, CEE 158 and the capstone senior design courses (CHE 175AB).
+It was noted with respect to outcome 6 that a couple of courses focusing on professional engineering and ethics were outweighed by the number of courses covered by the major and that outcome 6 was likely addressed to a reasonable level in CEE 10, CEE 158 and the capstone senior design courses (175AB).

 Figure 21.
-Relative distribution of outcomes 1-11 for the overall CHE program for the 2005 -2006 academic year.
+Relative distribution of outcomes 1-11 for the overall ENVE program for the 2005 -2006 academic year.